Easy Pickled Asparagus Spears

 Where do you snap asparagus spears?

 Depending on how thick the asparagus stalk is, peeling is not necessary.
-If the spear is on the thicker side, you can gently peel a little of the skin off with a vegetable peeler.
+If the spear is on the thicker side, you can gently peel a little of the skin off the bottom with a vegetable peeler.

 Now you are ready to snap the asparagus.
 Snapping ensures you only trim off the part that is too tough.

-How to snap asparagus
+How to Snap Asparagus

 When I snap the spears, I hold the asparagus stalk on either end and start to bend slowly.
 The stalk will snap at the place along the spear where it gets tender.